dallinb/yandiff/branches/issue6_scouser/README.txt

 	perl Build.PL
 	perl Build manifest

-Ensure that the value sting is set correctly in bin/xndiff (in this example it is version 0.4) and make sure that CHANGES.txt has been updated.
+Ensure that the $VERSION string is set correctly in bin/xndiff (in this example it is version 0.4) and make sure that CHANGES.txt has been updated.
 Then run the following: